 Originally opened in 1763 , St Cecilia’s Hall is the oldest purpose-built concert hall in Scotland.
-Currently undergoing major redevelopment, when it reopens in late-2016 St Cecilia's Hall will be the focal point for early music and historical instruments in Scotland.
+Currently undergoing major redevelopment, when it reopens in spring 2017 St Cecilia's Hall will be the focal point for early music and historical instruments in Scotland.

 Originally opened in 1763 and named after the patron saint of music, St Cecilia’s Hall is the oldest purpose-built concert hall in Scotland, and the second oldest in the British Isles.
 At the heart of this Georgian building is its concert room, surrounded by three galleries that house one of the world's most important collections of historic musical instruments, many of which are still playable in a concert setting.

 Yet time, architectural intervention and urban development have hidden away this exceptional Georgian treasure and the rare collections it contains.
 The University’s vision is to restore and renovate the building and its facilities in order to preserve the Collection and broaden its appeal to a wider public.